The Iterative-Hypothesis customer development method

 During the interview, take notes in the spreadsheet, in a new column, next to each question (which in turn is next to each hypothesis).
 The conversion might deviate from the original point; that’s OK, maybe straying will lead to learning new things.

 “The most exciting phrase in science isn’t “eureka,” but rather, “that’s funny.”—Isaac Asimov

 If you hear anything surprising, ask follow-up questions.
 Surprise means you’re learning, and since “learning” is the whole point of the exercise, you should use “surprise” as a signal that you should dig deeper.
-You can use an old interviewing trick: Just ask “Tell me more about that.”
+You can use an old interviewing trick: Just say: “Tell me more about that.”

 After each interview, consider what supported or contradicted your hypotheses.
 Should you alter some of them?
 Not necessarily, especially after just a few interviews, but definitely if you’re seeing a pattern.

 Also create new hypotheses (and associated questions) based on new learnings.
 The more insight you can get about your potential customers, the better.
 Don’t worry about whether every hypothesis maps cleanly onto one of your goals; just accumulate insight.